meteofrance/py4cast/README.md

 1. **Configuring the neural network**

-To train on a dataset using a network with its default settings just pass the name of the architecture (all lowercase) as shown below:
+To train on a dataset using a network with its default settings just pass the yaml config file of the architecture (all lowercase) as shown below:

 ```bash
 python bin/main.py fit --config config/CLI/trainer.yaml --config config/CLI/dataset/smeagol.yaml --config config/CLI/model/hilam.yaml